-Here's another fantastic ginger cocktail, but not a new one.
-It's the Sleepy Head, and it dates back at least as far as 1930 when it appears in Harry Craddock's The Savoy Cocktail Book.
-If you are a fan of the Moscow Mule, or if you tried the Mamie Taylor, I think this cocktail has them both beat.
+Here’s another fantastic ginger cocktail, but not a new one.
+It’s the Sleepy Head, and it dates back at least as far as 1930 when it appears in Harry Craddock’s The Savoy Cocktail Book.
+If you are a fan of the Moscow Mule, or if you tried the Mamie Taylor, this cocktail has them both beat.
 However, the early version is a bit simpler than what we have here.
-The adjustments are subtle, but I think the cocktail is better for it
+The adjustments are subtle, but we think the cocktail is better for it.

 The first change results in a stronger boost of orange flavor.
-The basis for this updated comes from Jeff Hollinger of the Absinthe Brasserie in San Francisco.
-While Craddock's book calls for just an orange peel, Hollinger keeps the garnish but takes the flavor a step further by adding muddled orange slices.
-I am a big fan of that idea because you also get more of the oil from the peel, and the resulting orange juice helps to build a more complex flavor profile.
+The basis for this update comes from Jeff Hollinger of the Absinthe Brasserie in San Francisco.
+While Craddock’s book calls for just an orange peel, Hollinger keeps the garnish but takes the flavor a step further by adding muddled orange slices.
+We like that idea because you also get more of the oil from the peel, and the resulting orange juice helps to build a more complex flavor profile.

 The second change comes in the form of ginger syrup.
-Of course, the Savoy specifies ginger beer, and there's nothing wrong with making it that way, but I prefer my own syrup over anything you can buy.
-The flavor is more intense and it saves shelf space since I am not storing bottles of ginger beer.
+Of course, the Savoy specifies ginger beer, and there’s nothing wrong with making it that way, but we prefer our own syrup over anything you can buy.
+The flavor is more intense and it saves shelf space since we are not storing bottles of ginger beer.
 You will need sparkling water using this technique, but here is another good reason to start using a soda siphon.
 If you decide to use ginger beer, buy a good brand with a strong bite and leave out the syrup, topping-up with your bottled stuff.

 2 orange slices

 1.5 oz brandy